joshuaskelly/vgio/docs/reference/quake/wad.rst

 .. _wad.py: https://github.com/joshuaskelly/vgio/tree/master/vgio/quake/wad.py

-The :py:mod:`wad` module provides an :py:class:`WadFile` class which derives from :py:class:`ArchiveFile` and is used to read and write Quake archive data.
+The :py:mod:`wad` module provides an :py:class:`WadFile` class which derives from :py:class:`~vgio._core.ArchiveFile` and is used to read and write Quake archive data.

 .. autofunction:: vgio.quake.wad.is_wadfile